 9. Exit policies

-It’s amazing how many people don’t do this, but it’s well worth making it a part of your ID card policy.
+It’s amazing how many people don’t do this, but it’s well worth making it a part of your ID card policy or speak to other departments to get this setup.

 10. Blank cards